guilespi/clj-zipkin/README.md

 In the particular case you can't or really don't want to wrap your code in the `trace` macro call, there's a set of apis using [Thread Local Storage][1] with the `start` and `close` span api calls decoupled.

-Require the namespace `tls`, for thread local storage, or thread local spans.
+Require the namespace `tls`, for thread local storage (or thread local spans if you like it more).

 ```clojure
 (:require [clj-zipkin.tracer :as t]